brightway-lca/brightway2/docs/configuration.rst

 Configuration through the command line
 --------------------------------------

 Configuration can also be done with the command line utility ``bw2-controller.py``.
-First create a data directory somewhere, and note the location.
-Then run:
+Simply run the following command, and confirm that you want to create the data directory.

 .. code-block:: bash

     bw2-controller.py setup --data-dir=/my/created/directory

+.. warning:: You must have permission to create the data directory in the specified path